SAP-samples/automation-pilot-examples/patch-update-hana-cloud/README.md

 ## Description

-Each version of the SAP HANA Cloud database offers patches for up to seven months after its initial release.
-They contain bug fixes, security updates, and other important improvements.

-Keeping your HANA Cloud database up to date is one of the most important tasks that you can do to maintain its security and reliability.
-However, patch updates aren't applied automatically by default - customers are expected to perform these updates manually.
+SAP HANA Cloud releases new versions, also known as QRC (quarterly release cycle), every three months on the final day of each quarter.
+In between these QRC releases, patches containing bug fixes and other improvements are developed and made available.

+Ensuring that your HANA Cloud database is updated consistently is crucial for maintaining its security, reliability, and access to new features.
+Without user intervention, HANA Cloud instances are forcefully updated seven months following a version release.

+SAP Automation Pilot allows for complete automation of the update process.
+It can execute updates on a regular basis, entirely depending upon the customer's preference — weekly, monthly, quarterly, etc. Moreover, there's the choice of selecting a unique update strategy, enabling updates only to the latest patch version, the next available QRC version, or the latest possible QRC version.

-SAP Automation Pilot can be used to fully automate the whole patching process.
-The command provided in this example performs the following steps:
+The command in this example executes the following steps:

-* Checks if there's an available patch update.
+* Checks if an update is available based on the chosen update strategy.
-* (Optionally) Pauses and waits for explicit confirmation before performing the update.
+* Optionally, pauses and awaits explicit confirmation before performing the update.
-* Performs an update to the available patch version.
+* Executes the update to the available version.
-* If no new patch version is available, the execution finishes without doing any more work.
+* If no suitable version is available, the execution terminates without proceeding any further.

-By default, applying a patch requires the database to be restarted, which causes downtime.
-Because of this, the command pauses before the actual update until an explicit confirmation from your DevOps has been granted.
-If downtime isn't a concern or the database is configured to perform updates without a restart, the confirmation can be disabled.
-More information can be found on this page: [Upgrading Without Restart](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/c26e42e6a7a4411191441c8d48fd9b11.html)
+Typically, an update requires the database to restart, resulting in downtime.
+Given this, the command pauses prior to the update until explicit confirmation is received from your DevOps team.
+If downtime is not an issue, or the database is configured to be updated without a restart, this confirmation can be disabled.
+For more information, visit this page: [Upgrading Without Restart](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/c26e42e6a7a4411191441c8d48fd9b11.html)

-:warning: You cannot revert to the previous version after the upgrade has been performed.
-Make sure to verify that everything works as expected on a test system before applying it on production.
+:warning: Please note: It is not possible to revert to a previous version once the upgrade is complete.
+We strongly advise verifying everything works as expected on a test system prior to applying the update to the production environment.

 ## Requirements

-To use this example you'll need the following:
+### Cloud Foundry Environment

+If your HANA Cloud database is in the Cloud Foundry environment:

-* HANA Cloud database in the Cloud Foundry environment
+* HANA Cloud database in the *Cloud Foundry environment*.
-* Platform user with *Space Developer* role in the space where the database resides
+* Platform user with *Space Developer* role in the space where the database resides.

-:warning: If you are planning to use SAP Universal ID, please keep [SAP Note 3085908](https://launchpad.support.sap.com/#/notes/3085908) in mind
+:warning: Please note: If you are planning to use SAP Universal ID, please keep [SAP Note 3085908](https://launchpad.support.sap.com/#/notes/3085908) in mind

+### Other Environment (Subaccount level)

+If your HANA Cloud database is in the *Other environment*:

+* HANA Cloud database in the *Other environment*.
+* Instance of [SAP Service Manager](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager) with plan *subaccount-admin* and a service key.

 Check out the following resources for more information: